-The Group believe that understanding the views of our stakeholders lay a solid foundation to the long-term growth and success of the Group.
-The Group continues to maintain an open dialogue with its stakeholders through staff briefing sessions, customer service channel, Annual General Meeting, regular supplier reviews, community donations, etc. to help better align business and sustainability strategy.
-With regular communication and interaction with stakeholders, the Group can better maintain a balance between its business practices and sustainability strategies in line with stakeholders' needs and expectations.
+The Group believes that understanding stakeholders' opinions is fundamental to achieving long-term growth and success.
+The Group continuously engages with its stakeholders through various open dialogue channels, such as staff briefing sessions, customer service channels, annual general meetings, regular supplier evaluations, and community donations, to expand its business and sustainability strategies.
+By regularly communicating and interacting with stakeholders, the Group can better coordinate its business development and sustainability strategies based on stakeholders' needs and expectations.